Tree automaton: History

 (Doner 1970) and (Thatcher & Wright 1968), and somewhat later by (Pair & Quere 1968);

 top-down finite tree automata were introduced by (Rabin 1969) and (Magidor & Moran 1969), and regular tree grammars by (Brainerd 1969).

-In the November 1965 issue of Notices of the ACM, two abstracts (Doner 1965) and (Thatcher & Wright 1965) were presented, both received on September 17.
+In the November 1965 issue of Notices of the AMS, two abstracts (Doner 1965) and (Thatcher & Wright 1965) were presented, both received on September 17.
 Both abstracts refer to each other, saying that finite tree automata have been discovered independently, while Thatcher & Wright admit that their application to prove decidability of "the weak second-order theory of k successor functions" was first obtained by Doner.